innovativeenterprises/innovative-enterprises/docs/09-launch-publishing/01-press-release-draft.md

 INNOVATIVE ENTERPRISES is launching with a powerful suite of platforms aimed at solving key challenges for businesses in Oman and the GCC, including:

--   **Sanad Hub & Business Hub:** Digital marketplaces connecting clients with a network of vetted service providers.
+-   **Sanad Hub & Business Hub:** Digital marketplaces connecting clients with a network of vetted government service (Sanad) and B2B providers.
+-   **Nova Commerce:** An e-commerce platform offering end-to-end solutions to build, manage, and scale online businesses.
 -   **GENIUS Career Platform:** An AI-powered suite for CV enhancement and interview coaching.
--   **RAAHA Platform:** A white-label solution for domestic workforce agencies.
+-   **RAAHA Platform:** A white-label SaaS solution for domestic workforce agencies to connect with clients.
 -   **Specialized Tech Hubs:** Dedicated solution portfolios for the **Real Estate** and **Construction** industries, featuring tools for AI property valuation and bid estimation.

+Financially, the company is on a strong growth trajectory.
+Based on its diversified revenue model—which includes SaaS subscriptions, transaction fees, and premium AI tool access—Innovative Enterprises is projected to achieve profitability within three years, with revenue forecasts exceeding **OMR 670,000** in its third year of operation.

 By leveraging its AI-powered operational model, INNOVATIVE ENTERPRISES is set to become a key player in Oman's digital transformation, aligning with the goals of Oman Vision 2040 to foster a diversified, knowledge-based economy.